GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 {% capture text %}
 The black vertical lines are called bars or nodes and represent the values within the variables.

-The first step is `Offence`, with seven nodes, one for each type of Offence.
+The first step is `Offence`, with seven nodes, one for each type of offence.
 The size of the seven nodes (Offence types in this dataset) is proportional to the number of values within the node or in this case, the number of offences heard by type.

 The second step is `Verdict`, and it’s composed of five nodes (or value options), representing the different Verdict types.
 Again, the size of each node is proportional to the number of rows in the dataset containing that specific value.